CaptOrb/captorb.github.io/_posts/2025-05-30-task-app-aws.md

 - Secrets obtained from Secrets Manager

 **VPC & Networking**:
-Importance of a dedicated, isolated network.
+Provides a dedicated, isolated network

 **Security Token Service (STS)**
 Notice here, we are using STS: AssumeRole which provides temporary credentials..